MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_update_ml.md

 2. At the bottom of the site information pane, select **View all site settings**.
 3. Under **Site Administration**, select **Language settings**.
 4. Under **Enable pages and news to be translated into multiple languages**, set the toggle switch.
-- For a multiligual site, slide the toggle to **On**, and then proceed to the Add Languages section.
+- For a multilingual site, slide the toggle to **On**, and then proceed to the Add Languages section.
 - For an English-only site, slide the toggle to **Off**.

 ### Add languages